In-line Flexo Printing Guidelines

 • Minimum reverse printing line width: Three (3) point

-• Minimum positive printing type size: Ten (10) point
+• Minimum positive printing type size: smallest letter should measure .10" in height

-• Minimum reverse printing type size: Twelve (12) point
+• Minimum reverse printing type size: smallest letter should measure .12" in height

 These guidelines are subject to review with serif type faces, and with designs including areas of broad solid coverage along with small type in the same color.
 In these situations type/line may need to be larger and/or bolder.
 Think big for visual merchandising.
 Promote the brand to everyone who sees the bag, not just the person holding it.
 Bags are Walking Billboards.